so-okada/toXiv/README.md

 Since 2013-04, the author has been running twitter bots for all arXiv math categories (see https://github.com/so-okada/twXiv#motivation).
-Since 2023-05, the author has written toXiv for all arXiv categories on mastodon.
+Since 2023-01, the author has been running the mastodon bots above for all arXiv categories with toXiv.

 ## Contributing